 Lanius schach Long-tailed shrike

 This species, divided into eight subspecies, is distributed from Uzbekistan eastwards to China and Taiwan, southwards to Sri Lanka, the Philippines, and Indonesia, with an isolated population in Papua New Guinea.
-The nominate race schach is a rather uncommon resident in the lowlands of Taiwan, where it has adapted to a life in cities.
+In the lowlands of Taiwan, where the nominate race schach is a rather uncommon resident, it has adapted to a life in cities.

 Long-tailed shrike, observed in the city of Taichung.
 (Photo copyright © by Kaj Halberg)

 Previously, the majority of the World’s gulls were breeding in wetlands, and they were rather shy of people.
 During the last 50 years, however, many species have readily adapted to a life in cities, feeding mainly on garbage and often breeding on house roofs.